India warns against social media data misuse ahead of elections

 NEW DELHI (Reuters) - India’s information technology minister on Wednesday warned against any abuse of social media in elections, following reports that a British consultancy improperly accessed information on millions of Facebook users to target U.S. voters.

-India is due to hold a national election in 2019 and there are several states electing new assemblies this year and the next.
+India is due to hold a national election in 2019 and several states will elect new assemblies this year and next.

 “Abuse of social media including Facebook cannot be allowed to impact the fairness of elections,” Ravi Shankar Prasad told reporters.